OpenTimeWatch-Project/OpenTimeWatch-OS/README.md

 Yes, you can contribute to the project by the following ways :
 1. Help us add features to the project by making a PR.
 2. Help us test and find bugs.
-3. Give feature suggestions by making an issue.
+3. Give feature suggestions in this [issue](https://github.com/OpenTimeWatch-Project/OpenTimeWatch-OS/issues/1).
 4. Help us test or review PRs.
-5. Leave a star ✨ if you like the project.
-6. PS : If you have a better logo for the project please let us know by opening a new issue (don't worry we will credit you)
+5. PS : If you have a better logo for the project please let us know by opening a new issue (don't worry we will credit you)

 # Images
 ![Alt text](images/IMG_20241119_201516.jpg)